A game review (or analysis) is a process where a game you played is discussed by

 You should be able to replay the opening of the game without help from your opponent or (in an online game) the computer.
 How many moves you can replay will depend on your strength, but even beginners can strive to reconstruct the first 20-30 moves.

 Remembering a game is not a matter of voodoo or memorization.
 You should try to think through the logic you followed when you made the move in the game; remembering what reply you anticipated from your opponent should help you find his moves, as well.
 If you cannot remember where you played your own stones, that may mean that you considered a very large number of similar moves; that you played the move thoughtlessly; or that your understanding of the position in the game was very different from the understanding of the game during the review.
-If you can't remember your opponent's moves, that could be because his moves were unorthodox, because they were illogical, or because his style is very different from your own, so you look at the position different.
+If you can't remember your opponent's moves, that could be because their moves were unorthodox, because they were illogical, or because their style is very different from your own, so you look at the position differently.
 It is also easy to get confused about the order of moves when you know that a certain move is sente or kikashi, and so expected it during the game, but have no idea why it was played at a certain point rather than earlier or later.

 Getting a stronger player to review your games can be very helpful, since he will see possibilities and problems that neither players ever looked for.
 A DDK should look for someone 10 stones stronger, and a SDK should look for someone 5 stones stronger.
 This ensures that your reviewer will be able to find plenty of useful suggestions and variations about which they are absolutely confident, and which they can explain to you easily.
 Someone three stones stronger than you may have insights to share, especially in their favorite area of the game, but is better regarded as a peer than a teacher.